3 Critical Areas for Choosing the Right eDiscovery Platform and Partner

 Another critical part of support is the development of the platform to meet your changing needs over time.
 Be sure that you understand how a provider shares insight into their development roadmap and what role user requests play in the development of the platform.
 Additionally, determine whether there will be additional charges for new features as they are developed.

-For example, VenioOne is updated every two weeks and resources about the changes in the software are documented in an intro video and our user guides.
-Many of the enhancements are made based on requests Updates are offered free of charge to our customers, but never forced on the users of VenioOne, because you know your needs and when the time is right for an update.
+For example, VenioOne is updated monthly and resources about the changes in the software are documented in an intro video and our user guides.
+Many of the enhancements are made based on requests.
+Updates are offered free of charge to our customers, but never forced on the users of VenioOne, because you know your needs and when the time is right for an update.
 If updates are not happening regularly and there is a charge for them, those should be red flags.

 To get at what support will be provided over time, ask questions like: